 Nineteenth century America experienced significant addition of territory, the division of the nation, the abolition of slavery, the gaining of women’s suffrage, several wars, and the assassination of President Abraham Lincoln.
 Needless to say, the soil was fertile for a great spiritual awakening that would spread like fire from the northeast to the south and to the vast frontier.
 Revivals and campmeetings were a major part of the spiritual landscape.

 As churches grew and new denominations were founded the need for the education of clergy was seen.
 Many liberal arts colleges and Bible colleges were founded with a primary mission of training pastors and missionaries.
 Among them was Ransom Bible Institute, founded in 1897 by Advent Christians, in Boston, Massachusetts.
 Soon the school moved to Roxbury and then to Brookline.
 The name was changed in 1918 to New England School of Theology.
-In 1958 the college moved to the Berkshire hills in western Massachusetts and became Berkshire Christian College.
+In 1958 the college moved to the Berkshire hills in western Massachusetts and was then known as Berkshire Christian College until 1987.

 During the 1980s, many Bible colleges faced declining student enrollments and financial resources.
-In 1987 Berkshire Christian College found it necessary to sell its campus.
-At this point Berkshire became a “college without walls,” developing unique programs and partnerships to carry out its mission.
-(Read more about Berkshire’s distance learning program and its partnership with Gordon-Conwell Theological Seminary and the Ministry Training Institute under the ‘Academics’ tab.).
+In 1987 Berkshire Christian found it necessary to sell its campus.
+After this, Berkshire was no longer licensed or accredited.
+Berkshire Christian now offers unique partnerships to carry out its mission.
+(Read more about Berkshire’s partnerships with Gordon-Conwell Theological Seminary and the Ministry Training Institute under the ‘Academics’ tab.).

 For more information please visit: www.berkshire.edu/contact